luiscoco/Azure_SDK_ACI_Deploy_.NET_7_Web_API/README.md

 # How to deploy a .NET 7 Web API in Azure Container Instance

-## 1. Create an Azure Container Registry
+## 1. Create an Azure Container Registry with Azure SDK for .NET

 ```csharp
 using Azure.Core;